Welcome to eBUS Adapter Shield v5!

 Ethernet Front Ethernet Side

-By using the easi> interface, the host connection is set to Ethernet.
+By using the easi> interface, the host connection needs to be set to Ethernet.
 It can also be used to adjust the Ethernet configuration (DHCP/fix IP address, network mask, gateway).

 If the W5500 module cannot be detected by the firmware, it might be broken or ideally only the pin connection is not stable.
 See here for checking this.